JmcRobbie/JuniorTutorial/README.md

 # JuniorTutorial

-ROS & Git introductory challenge for the interested Juniors to work their way through.
+This is a ROS & Git introductory challenge for the interested Juniors to work their way through.

 Before Juniors can begin work on the autonomous car we need to develop some basic skills with
 * ROS
 * GIT
 * C++ and python

 This challenge aims to help you do that.

 The idea is that after doing this you will be able to contribute here: https://github.com/MURDriverless

 ### ROS intro

 ROS is the Robot Operating System, and is the core _middleware_ that we will be using for the driverless car.
 Knowing how to use it is critical.